We write a lot of posts on Copyblogger about how business owners can apply techniques used by professional copywriters.

 Marathon writing sessions can work for some people, but they can also lead to burnout and sabotage your productivity in the long term.

 Copyblogger Media is a writing-based company.
-All of our founding partners have written their own content at various points in our business lives.
+All of the founding partners have written their own content at various points in their business lives.
 And of course, Brian Clark built Copyblogger in the early days purely on the strength of his own writing.

 But as our business has grown, we’ve needed to grow our writing staff with it.
 We pulled in a team of terrific writers to help us out with the sheer volume of content and copy we need to create.

 And that’s even more true in the content marketing world — the more high-quality content you can create, the more authority and customer connection you can build.